Team projects provide a real-world learning and leadership experience for Academy participants.

 As leaders, team members are also expected to deal with any problems, obstacles, and other “messiness” as the project evolves.
 This includes having the difficult conversations as necessary regarding accountability.

 Final Team Presentation A PowerPoint presentation (but no written report) is required.
 The maximum duration of the oral presentation (not including Q & A) is 20 minutes.
 It is up to the team as to how many members will participate in the presentation.
 All team members are expected to participate in the Q & A portion of the presentation.

 A run-through practice session of the team presentation will be held at the Academy during the last few monthly meetings.
 Executive Sponsors will attend this run-through and provide feedback.
-A formal team presentation will be made to the Executive Sponsor and key staff members of the local government client agency or to the City Managers Association.
+A formal team presentation will be made to the Contra Costa Public Managers' Association.